go-gitea/gitea/docs/content/doc/installation/database-preparation.en-us.md

     For local database:

     ```sql
-    GRANT ALL PRIVILEGES ON 'giteadb' TO 'gitea';
+    GRANT ALL PRIVILEGES ON giteadb.* TO 'gitea';
     FLUSH PRIVILEGES;
     ```

     For remote database:

     ```sql
-    GRANT ALL PRIVILEGES ON 'giteadb' TO 'gitea'@'12.34.56.78';
+    GRANT ALL PRIVILEGES ON giteadb.* TO 'gitea'@'12.34.56.78';
     FLUSH PRIVILEGES;
     ```